sharpu/pihole-migration/README.md

 This will show that lighttpd is using the standard ports 80 (http)/443 (https) as of https://docs.pi-hole.net/main/prerequisites/#ports

-# Stop the lighttpd server, which was mandatory prior to pi-hole v6
+# Stop the lighttpd server,
-service lighttpd stop
+It was mandatory prior to pi-hole v6, which is no more the case service lighttpd stop
 Restart pi-hole
 https://pi.hole/admin is working, but https://xxx.xxx.xxx.xxx/admin is not working

 # Change the lighttpd ports
 <<
 sudo vim /etc/lighttpd/lighttpd.conf